tjj9020/kinable/PROJECT_PLAN.md

         *   Token ledger entries must include region information (e.g., as a separate attribute in the `TokenLedgerTable`).
         *   Billing operations (token deduction on `FamiliesTable` and logging to `TokenLedgerTable`) must be strictly isolated to the user's designated home region to maintain data integrity, adhering to the multi-region DynamoDB principles in Core Principle #6 (regionalized key values, write-locality).
         *   `TokenLedgerTable` should follow region-aware naming and its partition key strategy must align with Core Principle #6.
-    *   **Definition of Done**: Tokens deducted and logged via interfaces.
-Insufficient token scenarios handled.
-Unit tests pass.
+    *   **Definition of Done**:
+        * Tokens deducted and logged via interfaces using real DynamoDB tables.
+        * Atomic updates work correctly with real transaction operations.
+        * Insufficient token scenarios handled correctly.
+        * All tests pass including integration tests with actual DynamoDB.
+        * No mock implementations remain in the production code.
     *   **Commit Point**: After billing/ledger implementation and testing.

 ---